ComparativeGenomicsToolkit/taffy/README.md

 Where here we additionally remove any rows with sequence names with a prefix contained in the given FILTER_FILE.

+A common requirement is that a MAF/TAF has exactly one row for every species in the alignment.
+As Cactus, and other tools, output MAFs that don't necessarily follow this convention it is useful to be able to force this.
+Using:

+    taffy view -i MAF_FILE | taffy sort -n SORT_FILE -p PAD_FILE -r DUP_FILE | taffy view -m

+Where the -p specifies the prefixes to "pad", that is any block not containing a row matching a prefix in the PAD_FILE will have that row added, using gaps and dummy coordinates to fill in the row.
+Similarly, the -r specifies that any set of two or more rows whose names match a given prefix in the DUP_FILE will be pruned so that only one such row is kept in the block.
+Using these options (and optionally the filter option) allows you to construct a MAF ordered and with exactly the set of rows expected for every block.

 # Referenced-based MAF/TAF and Indexing

 Neither format specification requires it, but *in practice* TAF, like MAF, is used to specify alignments